Which Samsung Galaxy tablet should I buy?

 - 2019: Samsung Galaxy Tab A 10.1, Tab S5e, Tab A8, Tab S6

 - 2018: Samsung Galaxy Tab A 10.5, Tab S4

 Not only that, but it's not even clear what kind of device you're getting purely based on the letters in the name.
 Galaxy A, for example, can mean both budget tablets from 2016 starting at £100 and a mid-range model from 2018 costing nearly £300.
-All the Tab S models are at least obviously premium, while there's only one Tab E model, which was a very cheap and low-performance model.
+All the Tab S models are at least obviously premium, while there also used to be a Tab E model, which was a very cheap and low-performance model.

-The table below takes you through the company’s range, and logged-in members will be able to access full scores to find out how each product did in our tests.
-Sign up to become a member for full access to all our reviews.
+The table below takes you through the company’s current range of available tablets, and logged-in members will be able to access full scores to find out how each product did in our tests. to become a member for full access to all our reviews.

 Samsung and Apple have been nip-and-tuck ever since we first tested a Samsung tablet in 2012, as the graph below shows.
 While other tablet brands have brought the average down, Samsung and Apple have stuck (mostly) to a strict diet of well-made tablets that are just slightly more expensive than their other rivals.